Top baby names of 2021 - NewsBreak

 - Theodore

 According to the SSA, Liam has been the top choice for new parents for five years in a row.
-There was only one name change with Theodore replacing Alexander in popularity.Ms.
-Pac-Man headlines World Video Game Hall of Fame inductees
+There was only one name change with Theodore replacing Alexander in popularity.How popular is your name?
+Click here to find out.

 Here are the top 10 girl names for 2021: